JuliaLang/julia/README.md

    ```

    As described, running `make clean && make` is usually sufficient.
-   Occasionally, the stronger cleanup is done by `make cleanall` is needed.
+   Occasionally, the stronger cleanup done by `make cleanall` is needed.

 2. New versions of external dependencies may be introduced which may
    occasionally cause conflicts with existing builds of older versions.

    a.
 Special `make` targets exist to help wipe the existing build of a
       dependency.
-For example, `make -C deps clean-llvm` will clean out
+For example, `make -C deps clean-llvm` will clean out the
-      an existing build of `llvm` so that `llvm` will be rebuilt from the
+      existing build of `llvm` so that `llvm` will be rebuilt from the
       downloaded source distribution the next time `make` is called.
       `make -C deps distclean-llvm` is a stronger wipe which will also delete
       the downloaded source distribution, ensuring that a fresh copy of the